Alert icon

 Entry requirements

-To become a fashion designer you need to have a New Zealand Diploma in Fashion Technology (Level 5), which you can study through a course provider or apprenticeship.
+To be employed as a fashion designer you usually need to have a New Zealand Diploma in Fashion Technology (Level 5).

-Some course providers may require you to have a New Zealand Certificate in Fashion Technology (Level 3) and work experience before you can study for the diploma.
+You may need a New Zealand Certificate in Fashion Technology (Level 3) and work experience to enrol for the diploma.

 Secondary education